 These are just some of the memories of my childhood experience with sexual harassment, and the surface of what I feel comfortable saying about them at this time.
-These type of incidents happen so frequently, I have admittedly become numb to the idea of people feeling entitled to me.
+These types of incidents happen so frequently, that I have admittedly become numb to the idea of people feeling entitled to me.
 It’s the new normal.
 But I didn’t realize how damaging these experiences were.

 Numbness is the absence of pain, not the absence of injury.

 I internalized them as worthlessness.
 I felt completely dehumanized.
-I began to feel like no one saw me as a person, complete with feelings and thoughts, but a collection of body parts.
+I began to feel like no one saw me as a person, complete with feelings and thoughts, but as a collection of body parts.

 Sadly, much like many others, this continues to be my experience as an adult.
 The standard catcalling and ogling are a strong point of frustration, and some acts cause me to be extra guarded about physical safety.

 Like the guy and his friend that followed me in his car as I walked back to my apartment complex a couple of years ago to “holla” at me.
 What started as good exercise turned into a fight-or-flight situation.
 My thoughts raced – “I told this guy I wasn’t interested…if I stop he’ll keep trying.
 If I keep walking they’ll know where I live…”